Dr. Jeremiah Sturgill

 - Virginia Dental Association

 - Sturgill, J. (2016).
 “Differentiation makes a difference”, The Progressive Orthodontist (Q1), 10-12.

 - Sturgill, J. & Park, J. (2015).
 “Changes in Orthodontists’ Retirement Planning and Practice Operations Due to the Recent Recession”, Journal of Clinical Orthodontics, 49(4), 240-8.

 - Gage, C., Sturgill, J., Bliven, K., & Park, J. (2015).
 “Mouthguard Effects on Vertical Dimension, Muscle Activation, and Athlete Preference: A Prospective Cross-Sectional Study”, General Dentistry, 63(6):48-55.

 - Sturgill, J., Howell, S., Perry, M., & Kothari, H. (2016).
 “Protocols for treating patients with end-stage renal disease: a survey of undergraduate dental programs”, Special Care Dentistry, 36(6):321–324.

 Beyond the Practice

-They’re also active in their church and have taken mission trips across the globe visiting everywhere from the rainforests of Uganda to the waters of the Amazon River all the way to the northern villages of the Arctic Circle.
+They’re also active in their church, Redeemer Community Church, and have taken mission trips across the globe visiting everywhere from the rainforests of Uganda to the waters of the Amazon River all the way to the northern villages of the Arctic Circle.

-It not only provides them the chance to be close to their families, it also grants them the ability to serve the communities they cherish.
+It not only provides them the chance to be close to their families but also grants them the ability to serve the communities they cherish.